wba234/vpltools/README.md

 There is a snippet for this boilerplate in ```/.vscode```.
 The format of the snippet (JSON) is a little specific to VSCode, but the code can be extracted relatively easily.
 Type ```test``` in a snakefile to trigger the snippet.

 # To Do
+- Somehow block files with ( ) in the name?
+SQLite seems to have trouble with them.
-- Make Java pakages work?
+- Make Java packages work?
 - Add more tests for this.
 - Test this under Windows?
 VPLJail is a POSIX system, right?
 Do I need to worry about windows?
 - Add a method for writing student and key output files to memory mapped files, for speed.